 The Note-Taking Process

-If you’d like a deeper dive into the development your sketchnoting skills, then check out our course An Introduction To Visual Note-Taking.
+If you enjoyed the style of notes above and want to develop similar skills, check out our course An Introduction To Visual Note-Taking.

-You can explore our full course library here.
+You can also explore our full course library here.